HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 approve the changes without a public hearing.

-Mona frest seconded the motion.
+Mona Frest seconded the motion.
 All in favor -

 motion carried.

-Mona~A~t commented on the Victorian House
+ADDITIONAL DISCUSSION Mona Frost commented on the Victorian House

 by the owner to build employee housing.

-farr~ly.
-The owner wants' to move the victorian
+family.
+The owner wants'to move the victorian

 to the other side of town for his personal